mathworks/Simulink-Model-Comparison-for-GitHub-Pull-Requests/README.md

 Automate the generation of Simulink model diffs for GitHub® pull requests and push events using GitHub actions.
 Automatically attach the comparison reports to the pull request or push event for easy viewing outside of MATLAB® and Simulink®.

 ## Prerequisites
-1. The GitHub actions, defined in the .yml files, use a self-hosted runner.
+1. The GitHub actions, defined in the Diff_runTests_push.yml and Diff_runTests_pullrequest.yml files, use a self-hosted runner.
 To add a self-hosted runner to your repository, see https://docs.github.com/en/actions/hosting-your-own-runners.
+Using a self-hosted runner enables you to keep your repository private.
 2. Ensure that you have MATLAB and Simulink installed on the self-hosted runner you are using.
 See https://www.mathworks.com.

+Alternatively, if you prefer to use a GitHub-hosted runner, use the actions defined in the githubrunner_push.yml and githubrunner_pullrequest.yml files instead.

 ## Setup
 To set up the workflows on GitHub: